Ali Rowhani-Rahbar

 Adjunct Professor, Evans School

-Director, Center for Firearm Injury Prevention, School of Medicine
+Director, Center for Firearm Injury Prevention, Pediatrics

 Department of Epidemiology